-- 4. An application for registration will be considered taking account of all three prerequisites: - a. meeting fitness for registration requirements as set out in section 16 of the HPCAA, and - b. holding a prescribed qualification for the scope of practice as set by the Council under section 12 of the HPCAA, and - c. evidence of competence to practise within the specified scope of practice.
+- 4. An application for registration will be considered taking account of all three prerequisites: - a. holding a qualification for the scope of practice prescribed by the Council under

+- section 12 of the HPCAA (a 'prescribed qualification'); and - b. meeting fitness for registration requirements as set out in section 16 of the HPCAA; and - c. evidence of competence to practise within the specified scope of practice.